 International Education Week: A national event where people engage in international and cross-cultural education activities.
 At UC Merced there are various events and educational seminars to give students, staff, and faculty an opportunity to take part in this celebration of international education.
+Will be virtual in November 2020.

 Study Abroad Fair: Several of the study abroad companies located throughout California, including the UC system wide program "EAP" or "Education Abroad Program", come together to host a Study Abroad Fair at UC Merced.
 At this fair students will be able to look at materials and talk to representatives of the various study abroad programs available to them through UC Merced.
-This year the fair will take place on Thursday, September 24th from 10am to 3pm in front of the Kolligian Library.
+This year the fair will be virtual.